Galveston Island is one of the most popular vacation destinations in Texas. This beautiful barrier island on the Gulf Coast has it all.

 This Segway Cruise tour around the Seawall is designed for people who want to experience the joy of a great ride.
-No stories or history are told, you just get to enjoying riding in the fresh sea breeze as you travel the Seawall.
+No stories or history are told; you just get to enjoy riding in the fresh sea breeze as you travel the Seawall.

 Ride a Segway

 If you’re short on time and still want to experience the thrill of riding a Segway, this tour is for you.
 We will cruise past the historic neighborhoods near the Strand, Galveston’s famous main street, in just 30 minutes.